plone/plonecli/README.rst

 NOTE:
-For now we are using a forked version of the click library called plonecli-click.
+We are now using a the ORIGINAL version of the CLICK library, please uninstall plonecli-click before you install the new version of plonecli.
-As soon as the next version of click (>6.7) is out, we will use the normal pypi versions of click.

 If would like to use plonecli with pipenv, you can do it as follow: